Neubauer Collegium for Culture and Society Organization Logo Neubauer Collegium for Culture and Society

 IMAGES: Belted Galloways grazing; photo by LisaW123 via Creative Commons.
 ADM (Archer Daniels Midland) grain elevator in Brewster, Kansas; photo by Gary Herrigel, November 2, 2020.

 The twentieth century was a transformative period for agriculture in advanced economies.
 New technologies, an emphasis on scale and specialization, and a distinctive regulatory presence of the state in agrarian life characterized the transition.
 Principles of production, organization, and regulation, even conceptions of the farm as a form of property, were all modelled after practices diffusing in the industrial and service economy more broadly at roughly the same time.
 The consequences of this transformation were radical.
 The limits of “industrial agriculture” and its consequences are now under intense scrutiny in academic, policy, and media circles.
-This workshop, sponsored by the Sustainable Agriculture as Relational Learning Process project at the Neubauer Collegium, convenes a conversation about the shared and divergent historical evolution of agriculture in developed economies since the middle of the twentieth century.
+This workshop, sponsored by the Sustainable Agriculture as Relational Learning Process project at the Neubauer Collegium, convened a conversation about the shared and divergent historical evolution of agriculture in developed economies since the middle of the twentieth century.
 How have historical experiences informed contemporary approaches to agricultural adjustment and sustainability in different polities and economies?

 PARTICIPANTS